 NetLib® Encryptionizer® TDE offers some important advantages over MS SQL Server’s Transparent Data Encryption (TDE):

-- Provides Transparent Data Encryption and Column Encryption for all versions of SQL Server from 2000 through 2016, and for all editions SQL Server from Express through Enterprise.
+- Provides Transparent Data Encryption and Column Encryption for all versions of SQL Server from 2000 and later, and for all editions SQL Server from Enterprise to Express (including LocalDB).
 SQL Server’s TDE is available only at the Enterprise edition of SQL Server 2008 and later.

 - Easy setup and configuration using point-and-click interface.
 No programming required.

 - Possible to encrypt System databases including Master and TempDB.

 - Database keys are stored outside of SQL Server, including alternate locations such as network, removable media, etc.

 - Encryptionizer’s Transparent Data Encryption has virtually no impact on database performance (<1%) on a properly sized server.
 Some benchmark reports show SQL Server TDE to have greater impact on performance between 5-10%

 - Clients have found significant cost savings using SQL Standard and layering Encryptionizer versus purchasing SQL Server 2008 Enterprise Edition or SQL Server 2014 Enterprise Edition.